joealden/corum-docs/src/development/6-codeAnalysis/2-client.md

 Apollo Caches are used to cache data fetched from the server, so that unneeded network requests are not made.
 How this works is that Apollo checks the cache before following the Apollo Link chain.
-A type of Apollo Cache called `apollo-cache-inmemory` is used by corum.
+A type of Apollo Cache called `apollo-cache-inmemory` is used by Corum.
 This simply means that the cache is kept in memory on the client, so it is deleted when the user goes off of the site.